 Based on the results of the risk assessment, there are no unacceptable risks to human health or the environment from groundwater contamination under current conditions.
-Currently, there is no direct exposure to groundwater and no current significant contaminant transport pathway from groundwater to surface water.
+Currently, there is no direct exposure to groundwater and no significant contaminant transport pathway from groundwater to surface water.

-Hexavalent chromium, however, is present at concentrations that could pose an unacceptable risk to a future hypothetical groundwater user, if the contaminated groundwater were to be used as a source of drinking water.
-Based on the results of the site investigation and risk assessment, hexavalent chromium was the contaminant risk driver and the contaminant addressed in the detailed alternative analysis in the 2009 Corrective Measures Study/ Feasibility Study that was carried forward into remedy selection.
+Hexavalent chromium is present at concentrations that could pose an unacceptable risk to a future hypothetical groundwater user, if the contaminated groundwater were to be used as a source of drinking water.
+Based on the results of the site investigation and risk assessment, hexavalent chromium was the contaminant addressed in the detailed alternative analysis in the 2009 Corrective Measures Study/ Feasibility Study and was carried forward into remedy selection.